-Bill Bunterman, manager of the Shmoopington Ankle Sox, wakes up at 8:30am.
-He wishes he could sleep longer since this road trip is causing him all kinds of insomnia.
-After losing to the Orioles in 11 innings last night, the Sox boarded a plane for Detroit and didn't get dropped off at their hotel until 3am.
-Between the funky schedule and radio interview Bill has at 10:00 with Detroit's "Mad Marv in the Morning," coffee is his best friend.
-Advil is his second best friend because 15 seasons as a bullpen catcher has turned his knees into joints of misery.
+Billy Bunterman, manager of the San Jose Shmoops, wakes up at 8:30AM.
+He wishes he could sleep longer, but this road trip is causing him all kinds of insomnia.
+After losing to the Orioles 1-0 in eleven long innings last night, the Shmoops boarded a plane for Detroit and didn't make it to their hotel until 3:00AM.

-Bill showers, snags a bagel and some orange juice from the hotel restaurant, then hops in a car that drives him (well, okay, the driver does the driving) to the Hot Talk 1250 radio station for his interview with Mad Marv.
-Marv asks him questions about the Sox's starting rotation, how he sees the series with Detroit going, and then tries to get the scoop on star third baseman's new girlfriend.
+Billy showers, snags a bagel and some orange juice from the hotel's continental breakfast, then hops into a car that takes him to Hot Sport Talk, AM1250's radio broadcasting station, for his 10:00AM interview with Mad Marv.
+Marv asks him questions about the Shmoops' starting rotation, how he sees the series with Detroit going, and tries to get the scoop on the star third baseman's new girlfriend.

-Bill hops in the car and goes back to the hotel, where he snags another bagel (he loves bagels), more coffee, a newspaper, and heads up to his room for a meeting with his coaching staff.
-The trainer lets them know that Hustles McGee, the rookie left fielder, sprained his wrist sliding into second base last night and won't be able to play.
-They also just got word that Screwball Weber, left-handed pitcher, won't be done with his rehab assignment in Scranton on time, so they are still missing a second lefty in their pitching rotation.
+The coaches wander in one by one before the meeting begins at 11:00AM.
+The trainer lets them know that rookie left fielder Hustles McGee sprained his left wrist sliding into second base last night and won't be able to play.
+They also just got word that left-handed pitcher Screwball Weber's rehab assignment in Scranton won't be completed on time, so they're missing a second lefty in their pitching rotation.

 Once everyone's gone through their daily check-ins, the staff vents about how frustrating last night's loss was.
 They each get two minutes to throw a fit, then it's time to look forward to tonight's game.